Neck Pain Treatment at Kosak Chiropractic

 This type of headache often starts in the muscles of the neck and back.
 Stress can develop in these muscles due to athletic activity, anxiety, overuse, and even poor posture.
 When these muscles are placed under stress, they start to tighten.
 People can develop knots in these muscles.
 As a result, people lose flexibility and range of motion in these muscles.
 This can place a lot of stress on the neck and head, leading to recurrent tension headaches.

 Chiropractic Care and Acupuncture can Help with Headaches and Migraines

 Often, when people develop recurrent neck pain and headaches, they are told that they need to take a bunch of prescription medications to help with their headaches.
 Sadly, these medications can also lead to side effects that might be worse than headaches.
 Fortunately, chiropractic care can provide an effective alternative that can help people deal with headaches and migraines.

 A trained chiropractor knows how to relax the muscles of the head and neck.
 By relaxing the muscles, their flexibility and range of motion are restored.
 This will alleviate the tension that is being placed on the muscles of the neck and head, providing headache relief.
 A trained chiropractor can also perform acupuncture.
-These small needles are used to influence the flow of circulation and hormones throughout the body.
+A microcurrent or non-piercing Teishin needle is used to influence the flow of circulation and hormones throughout the body.
 This can help someone who suffers from recurrent migraines, providing headache relief without the nasty side effects of other healthcare options.
 Rely on a chiropractor for help with neck pain, headaches, migraines, and other issues involving the neck, back, spine, and head.

 Chiropractic Treatment for Neck Pain